Flock Safety Cameras & ALPR Surveillance in Maryville, Tennessee

 According to the official July 2, 2024 City of Maryville Council minutes and meeting packet, the City Council unanimously adopted a resolution titled "A RESOLUTION APPROVING THE INSTALLATION OF LPR/CAMERAS IN MARYVILLE, TN FOR THE PURPOSE OF PUBLIC SAFETY."

-- Greg McClain – City Manager.
-Listed as present at the July 2, 2024 Council meeting in which the LPR/camera resolution was adopted.
+- Greg McClain — City Manager.
+Listed as present at the adoption meeting.

-- Sherri Phillips – City Recorder.
-Listed as present in the minutes and identified in the resolution text as the official authorized to transmit a certified copy of the LPR/camera resolution to the Tennessee Department of Transportation.
+- Sherri Phillips — City Recorder.
+Authorized to transmit a certified copy of the LPR resolution to the Tennessee Department of Transportation.

 Ask for a public review of neighborhood cameras and clear limits on data use and retention in Maryville, Tennessee.